 We aim to do everything we can to make your stay as comfortable, safe and restorative as possible, and we welcome your feedback.

 - Contact your health fund/insurer to check your membership and that your procedure is covered by your policy.
 If an excess applies, it will be payable at the time of admission, along with any known out of pocket expenses.

-- Complete the admission paperwork and return it to us one week before your admission.
+- Complete the admission paperwork online 14 days before your admission.

 - We will contact you on the working day prior to your admission to confirm your admission time and any out of pocket expenses.

-- If you are very frail or have any special needs please contact us prior to admission.
+- If you have any special needs or need to provide us with extra information about you, please contact our reception staff prior to admission.

 - Any correspondence from your doctor

 - An up-to-date list of all your medications from your doctor or pharmacist